European Parliament elects Italy's David-Maria Sassoli as new president | DW | 03.07.2019

 The European Parliament filled its top EU post on Wednesday, with lawmakers electing Italy's David-Maria Sassoli as the new president of the assembly.

-Sassoli, a lawmaker with the center-left Socialists and Democrats bloc (S&D) secured an absolute majority in the second round of voting.
+Sassoli, a lawmaker with the center-left Socialists and Democrats bloc (S&D) secured an absolute majority with 345 votes in the second round of voting.

 Czech lawmaker Jan Zahradil, with the euroskeptic European Conservatives and Reformists bloc, came in second followed by German Greens candidate Ska Keller and Spain's Sira Rego who came in last.